-Changes to impairment of financial assets
+Impairment of financial assets

-The NZ IRFS 9 impairment requirements are based on an expected credit loss model, replacing the incurred loss methodology under NZ IAS 39.
+The NZ IFRS 9 impairment requirements are based on an expected credit loss model.
 The Partnership applies the simplified approach for trade and other receivables, which requires the lifetime expected credit losses to be applied when measuring the loss allowance.